igbinore/threat-intel-feed-aggregator/README.md

 └─ screenshots/
    └─ dashboard_light.png

-🛠️ Tech Stack
+🛠 Tech Stack

 Backend: FastAPI (Python)

-Frontend: Bootstrap 5, Vanilla JS
+Frontend: HTML, Bootstrap 5, Vanilla JS

+Data Handling: Pandas

-Data Format: JSON
+Exports: CSV, JSON

-Export: CSV / JSON

 💡 Why I Built This
-As a SOC Analyst, I constantly reference multiple threat intel feeds during investigations.
-Jumping between different sites wastes time, so I built this aggregator to pull everything into one local tool.
-The idea was to make it:

-Fast to run locally

-Easy to extend with new feeds

-Simple to export & share
+Pulling threat intel from multiple portals was slowing me down in investigations.
+I wanted a simple, extendable tool I can run locally and integrate into my workflow.
+This version already covers the basics, but adding enrichment APIs (like VirusTotal, AbuseIPDB lookups) will make it even more powerful.

 📜 License
 MIT — free to use and modify.